Christopher-Hayes/Christopher-Hayes/README.md

 ⚡ I mainly build websites with Vue, React, Tailwind, and WebGL

-🔭 Lastest hobby project: [Created a VSCode extension](https://github.com/Christopher-Hayes/liquid-comments) to get the "Insert comment" shortcut to use Liquid comments
+🔭 Lastest hobby project: [Built a VSCode extension](https://github.com/Christopher-Hayes/liquid-comments) to get the "Insert comment" shortcut to use Liquid comments

 🌱 Right now trying [Alpine.JS](https://alpinejs.dev/) out on a project (with Alpine UI)